joel-woodfield/bus-trip-announcer/README.md

 UQ Lakes station | 12min
 ```

-Current Limitations:
-- Routes that do not have two headsigns in the database do not work.
-An example of this is route 29.

 Future:
 - Make it work for all bus routes.
 - Make a mobile app.